warp-contracts/gateway/README.md

 #### Contracts endpoint

-`/gateway/contracts?page=<page>` - returns the list of all the currently registered contract.
+`/gateway/contracts?page=<page>` - returns the list of all the currently registered contracts.
 Result is ordered by `[last_interaction_height DESC, count(interaction) DESC]`

 Parameters: